Who’s The Driver Anyway? is a powerful book and training program that gets teams delivering on-time, on-spec results.

-Based on five years of in-field research, leadership expert and author John Kuypers pinpoints the powerful conclusion that the best way to get real change faster, is to change who gets to decide.
+Based on five years of in-field research, leadership expert and author John Kuypers pinpoints the powerful conclusion that the best way to align teams quickly is to make a transparent and collaborative shift in who gets to decide.

-Giving example after example, Who’s The Driver Anyway? shows you exactly how managers, directors, vice-presidents and CEO’s realize their greatest opportunity to develop leaders who get better results is to change how they share decision-making authority with others.
+Using example after example, Who’s The Driver Anyway? shows you exactly how business owners, managers, directors, vice-presidents and CEO’s realize their greatest opportunity to get better results is to intentionally change how they share decision-making authority with others.

 “…very simple and easy to use tools that work in harmony to diagnose problems and make the positive change to a culture of high-performance collaboration.
 Great stuff!”